-In this post, I am going to break down the top ten causes of binge eating and overindulgence.
+In this post, I am going to break down the top ten of binge eating, overindulgence, and overeating causes.
 Unlocking the why will help you figure out your best next steps towards food freedom.

 Read through the list, noting any areas that stand out to you.
 Then be sure to download the checklist that will help you find your personalized solution!

 10 Reasons Why You Can’t Stop Overeating Causes

 Do you know that the number one risk factor for obesity is dieting?
 Diets jack us up!
 Pull any two random diet books off a bookstore shelf and you are going to find two plans with rules that probably contradict one another… What’s a girl to do?

 At any given meal, it is pretty much guaranteed that you are eating something that some “expert” somewhere proclaims is terrible for you.
 And you know as well as I do what making food choices we perceive as “bad” does to us– Yep!
 We tend to eat more.
 To over-eat.

 This mindset is the very thing that makes you feel like you can’t stop overeating.

 RELATED POST: How to Stop Binge Eating on Your Own (with God’s help)

 WHAT TO DO: Survey your previous diet experience and determine if all-or-nothing thinking has plagued you.
 Then commit to setting aside fads and seek to gently change your eating (without drastic restrictions) for good.

 This one probably doesn’t surprise you as one of the major overeating causes.
 Women today are running a pace they can hardly keep up with.
 It seems the more conveniences our lives offer, the more packed with inefficiencies they become.